OSI-INC/ATD/README.txt

-README Accounting Transaction Download (ATD) sample can be used to obtain the General Ledger (gl) report, with class IDs included in every transaction.
-The gl report is essentially a list of all transactions, but the class IDs for each transaction are not included with the report.
-The quickbooks example code was modified slightly in order to execute the report on behalf of all classes individually.
-This method provides a list of all transactions in each specific class, with the class IDs in the header, with just one report step.
+Accounting Transaction Download (ATD) was developed to connect with a company that has an account with Quickbooks Online software, using the REST/API model in order to obtain a specific type of Transaction report.
+Quickbooks online allows integration of novel API “entities” or “Apps”  that can exchange and obtain information with a company’s online accounts using the HTTPs method.
+Though many company reports are available for download on the website, ATD returns and downloads a JSON list for all transactions in a specified time period with a class-specific organization option, or class-agnostic (as some transactions may not be assigned to a class.
+Companies that use quickbooks online will often assign each transaction to a specific “class”, yet the current API code provided by Quickbooks does not include the class ID number or name for transactions obtained using the General Ledger report function.
+This report returns a list of all transactions, but it lacks the class ID and number.
+Therefore, ATD was developed to retrieve the General Ledger report from each class, providing the client with transactions organized by class.
+Additionally, ATD can also retrieve a list of all transactions in a class-agnostic manner to account for transactions that have not been registered to a specific class yet.
+The Quickbooks example code has been modified in order to execute ATD.

 Prior to connecting ATD to your Quickbooks company, you must configure